LedFx/LedFx/docs/howto/keybeat.rst

 .. image:: /_static/howto/keybeat/keybeat1.png
    :alt: Select keybeat and turn on the matrix display

-You should get this animation which is basically a warnign that the currently referenced GIF listed in "image location" which at this point is empty is not valid
+You should get this animation which is basically a warning that the currently referenced GIF listed in "image location" which at this point is empty is not valid

 .. image:: /_static/howto/keybeat/keybeat2.png
    :alt: This shows we have an invalid image location